 Paraphimosis occurs when the foreskin is retracted behind the glans penis and cannot be returned to its original position.
 This turns into a urologic emergency as blood flow is decreased to the glands penis.

 What causes paraphimosis?

-Paraphimosis is an uncommon condition usually inadvertently caused by retraction of the foreskin by the individual, or in a hospital or nursing home setting by a healthcare provider inserting a Foley catheter, or preparing the patient for a procedure.
+Paraphimosis is an uncommon condition usually inadvertently caused by retraction of the foreskin by the individual, or in a hospital or nursing home setting by a healthcare professional inserting a Foley catheter, or preparing the patient for a procedure.

 What are the symptoms of paraphimosis?

 Once the skin is trapped, edema occurs and the restriction worsens, often forming a very tight tissue ring.
 This causes pain and worsening swelling (edema).